 How to Eat Stone Crab Claws

 The claws are cracked just before serving in the restaurants.
-When purchasing stone crabs at the fish store, the fishmonger will crack them for you.
+When purchasing stone crabs at the fish store, the fishmonger can neatly crack them for you.

 How Do I Crack Stone Crabs at Home?

 To use a big knife, place the flat side of a chef's knife on the flat side of the claw and press down a few times as if you are smashing a clove of garlic.

 This is an appliance that will crack the crabs with ease.
-All you have to do is place the crab in the device as shown and lightly press down on the joints.
-The shells swill slip right off.
+Place the crab in the device, as shown, and lightly press down on the joints.
+The shells will slip right off.

-Where Can I Get Stone Crabs?
+Where Can I Get Stone Crabs Shipped To Me?